timmw/SuperMotd/README.md

 1. Upload the files to the appropriate places

-2. Create a file inside configs/supermotd/templates
+2. Create a file inside configs/supermotd/templates (with .html extension, doesn't need to be html formatted)

 3. Add supermotd.amxx into plugins.ini